symfony/symfony-docs/http_cache.rst

    single: HTTP headers; Cache-Control

 With expiration caching, you say "cache for 3600 seconds!".
-But, when someone updates cached content, you won't see that content on your site until the cache expires.
+But, when someone updates cached content, you will not see that content on your site until the cache expires.

 If you need to see updated content *immediately*, you either need to